 My name is Scott Griffith, a.k.a.
 Stadium Dude.

 Throughout the course of my life, I’ve managed to see a regular season game in 36 NFL stadiums and 42 NHL rinks, including all that are currently in use.
 But baseball parks are my true passion.
 I’ve seen a regular season game in 57 stadiums.
-With the exception of the newish park in Atlanta (which I’ve been to a half-dozen times) and Globe Life Field in Texas (five games and counting), I’ve seen at least 10 games in every single current park.
-Many summers in the 2010’s, I managed to get to all 30.
+With the exception of Globe Life Field in Texas (eight games and counting), I’ve seen at least 10 games in every single current park.
+Many summers, I manage to get to all 30.
 It’s my thing.

 I became a baseball fan at a young age.
 As a Canadian kid, I casually rooted for the Expos and Blue Jays.
 But I was really a Detroit Tigers fan.
 For four years, our family lived a very short drive from Tiger Stadium and I went with my Dad several times a summer.
 It was fantastic.